AWS S3 Data Protection

 - SSE-S3 encrypts the data key with a master key that is regularly rotated.

-- Whether or not objects are encrypted with SSE-S3 can’t be enforced when they are uploaded using pre-signed URLs, because the only way you can specify server-side encryption is through the AWS Management Console or through an HTTP request header
+- Whether or not objects are encrypted with SSE-S3 can’t be enforced when they are uploaded using pre-signed URLs, because the only way server-side encryption can be specified is through the AWS Management Console or through an HTTP request header

 Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)